-Ridgetop Group, Inc. is an AS9100C- and ISO9001:2008-compliant organization that provides advanced, high performance designs to its customers.
-Adding to that distinction is the recent completion of the AS9100D audit for certified manufacturing processes.
+Ridgetop Group, Inc. is an AS9100D- and ISO9001:2015 certified organization that provides advanced, high performance designs to its customers.
+Adding to that distinction is the recent completion of the AS9100D audit for certified quality and manufacturing processes.
 The designs provided by our organization have been diverse, including both PCB- and IC-based solutions.
 Some of the designs have been applied in very harsh aerospace environments.

 Ridgetop has broad experience in assisting its clients with implementation of advanced diagnostic and prognostic solutions, including: